brianlin725/Calorie/README.md

 This is my first app, I am still figuring out how to bypass the Microsoft Defender, which is most likely impossible.
 # 1.2.0 Updates
 * Added a main menu screen
 * Added English Language support.
-The default language is now english.
+The default language is now English.
 This could be changed in the settings
 # 1.2.1 Bug Fixes
 * Fixed Calorie cannot startup issue.